-- There was a clear staffing structure and that staff were aware of their own roles and responsibilities. - Practice specific policies were implemented and were available to all staff. - A comprehensive understanding of the performance of the practice was maintained. - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements. - There were effective arrangements for identifying, recording and managing most risks, issues and implementing mitigating actions.
-The practice should ensure however that recruitment arrangements include all necessary employment checks for all staff.
+- There was a clear staffing structure and that staff were aware of their own roles and responsibilities. - Practice specific policies were implemented and were available to all staff. - A comprehensive understanding of the performance of the practice was maintained. - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements. - There were arrangements for identifying, recording and managing risks, issues and implementing mitigating actions.